telerik/ajax-docs/controls/autocompletebox/appearance-and-styling/understanding-the-html-output-and-css-styling.md

 ---
 title: Understanding the HTML Output and CSS Styling
-page_title: Understanding the HTML Output and CSS Styling | RadAutoCompleteBox for ASP.NET AJAX Documentation
+page_title: Understanding the HTML Output and CSS Styling - RadAutoCompleteBox
-description: Understanding the HTML Output and CSS Styling
+description: Check our Web Forms article about Understanding the HTML Output and CSS Styling.
 slug: autocompletebox/appearance-and-styling/understanding-the-html-output-and-css-styling
 tags: understanding,the,html,output,and,css,styling
 published: False